djhunt-ibm/agentic-ai-client-bootcamp/usecases/ask-hr/assets/hands-on-lab-askhr.md

 <img width="1000" alt="image" src="hands-on-lab-assets/image52.png">

-38. For deployment, you need a CodeEngine URL, which you can request from your instructor.
+38. For deployment, you need a CodeEngine URL (URL to generate a bearer token), which you can request from your instructor.
  Once you receive the deployment link, please open it.

 You will reach the page shown in the image below.
 Follow these two steps to generate the Bearer Token:
 Paste “Deployment ID” (refer to step 17), “Space ID” (refer to step 20), "API Key" (refer to step 6) and "watsonx URL (refer to step 1)".